flutter/news_toolkit/docs/docs/overview.md

 :::caution

-Your project includes sample configurations so that you can get up and running quickly.
-You will still need to follow the additional configuration steps for Firebase and ads setup:
+Your project does not contain functional placeholder Firebase configuration information.
+You will need to follow the additional configuration steps for Firebase and ads setup:

 - [Configure Firebase](/project_configuration/firebase)
   - [Configure Social Authentication with Firebase](/project_configuration/social_authentication)